khaloodi/khaloodi.github.io/aboutme.md

 title: Software Engineer
 ---

 Hi!
 I'm Khaled (KUH-led), a software engineer with a background in business analytics and data science.
-When I'm not deploying performant solutions to satisfy business needs, I am wireframing or designing my next project.
+When I'm not writing performant React I am wireframing or designing my next project.
+Agile developer experienced in OOP and CI/CD.

-My philosophy on teamwork embodies agile methodology and CD/CI.
-Currently I'm working on deploying as many React Apps as possible, as well as improving my cloud-based tech skills.

-**Lambda Projects:**
+**Projects:**

 - deployed a [deforestation dashboard](https://deforestationdashboard.netlify.com/map-view) that uses Python to predict and plot global deforestation.
 Mulitple linear regression in scikit-learn and geographic visualization using Folium.
 - submitted my [capstone project](/capstone) for graduate school.
 Generated 5k+ randomized portfolios composed of the S&P 500's most bullish tech stocks in 2019.
 Preprocessed and normalized financial data to calculate an efficient frontier.